But Why? (supplemental speculation)

+As innovative electronic musicians, Pink Floyd are pioneers of man-machine communication in their own right.
 Themes of control and reflection are not unique to The Division Bell for Pink Floyd.
-Grandiose concepts are not new to Pink Floyd either.

 "What did you dream,... it's alright we told you what to dream" -"Welcome to the Machine"